BIRDSgroup/RCD/manuscript_figures.md

 S1 Fig: simulation_yeast.manuscript.R - independent.model.plot.analysis()

 S2 Fig: findr.analysis.manuscript.R - pAUPR.all() A) obtained by setting the error.ratio variable to 0.3 and B) obtained by setting it to 0.5.

+S3 Fig: allworkflow.gtex.withintissue.R - boxplot.analysis() inside meqtl.cit.ecit function

+S4 Fig: The entire network obtained by running allworkflow.gtex.withintissue.R script is saved in cytoscape.muscle.txt and then visualized using the cytoscape tool.